raas-dev/configent/README.md

 ## 🔨 Development

-See `dotfiles/.aliases` for `vm4...` for starting various distros as lima VMs.
+See `dotfiles/.aliases` for `vm4...` for self-testing on various Linux distros.

+Uses [lima](https://github.com/lima-vm/lima) VMs underneath, on top of QEMU.

 ### Contributing